akandage/contacts-app/README.md

 - MongoDB
 - npm

-## Install and Run
+## Setup

 1. Ensure MongoDB is running ('sudo service mongod start' on Linux).
 2. Run 'npm install' to install dependencies.
-2. Setup the test database.
+3. Setup the test database.
 Run 'node ./scripts/setupTestDb'.

+## Install and Run

-3. Run 'npm start'.
+1. Run 'npm start'.
 Use the DEBUG environment to enable debugging for server components ex.
 DEBUG=contacts-app,session-db

+## Run in Development Mode

+1. Run 'npx webpack --config ./frontend/login/webpack.config.js --watch' to have webpack monitor for changes and rebuild the 'login' bundle.
+2. Run 'npx webpack --config ./frontend/contacts/webpack.config.js --watch' to have webpack monitor for changes and rebuild

 ## Running the Tests